FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 This is especially important for blocks, where the typical regex pattern has the form `r'<re_header>(?[\s\S]+)<re_footer>'` to match everything between the block header and footer.

 ??? info "Dissecting Tables"
+    The typical approach to processing text tables is to match, in order:

+    1. the table and extract (at least) the body.
+    2. a standard line.
-    The typical approach to processing text tables is to match the table (body), a standard line, and lastly, a standard column. <!-- TODO explore tools for when column semantics is tied to its index -->
+    3. the relevant column. <!-- TODO explore tools for when column semantics is tied to its index -->

     Ensure that you toggle the `Quantity.repeats: Union[bool, int]` option to obtain a list of matches.
     <!-- TODO how to extract as a matrix immediately (no dict keys) -- >